ltrainpr/poker-trainer/src/client/game/betting.md

   - Need players bet state tracking so we know when everybody has put in the required amount.
     - On action from player need callback to check if betting round is over: Iterate over all players.
     - Needs to skip players that fold (bet is "").
 Or only pass in players currently in hand to children/inner views.
-  - When round is over add bets to the pot, clear that intermediate state, and deal flop community cards.
+  - When round is over add bets to the pot, clear that intermediate player bet state, and deal flop community cards.

 - Need to display player money state.